-The discount rate used to measure the total pension liability was 6.5 percent.
+The discount rate used to measure the total pension liability at September 30, 2016 and 2015 was 6.5 percent.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at the current contribution rate and that contributions from the Medical Center will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the Plan's fiduciary net position was projected to always be sufficient to cover benefit payments and administrative expense.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.